Derived localisation of algebras and modules: Derived localisation of dg algebras

 \subsection{Homotopy coherence}

 Our definition of localisation is as a universal $S$--inverting object in a certain homotopy category (`initial $S$--inverting dg algebra up to homotopy').
-One could also demand a stronger property be satisfied: to be the universal $S$--inverting object in a certain $(\infty,1)$--category (`initial $S$--inverting dg algebra up to coherent higher homotopy'), as opposed to just in the underlying homotopy category.
+One could also demand a stronger property be satisfied: to be the universal $S$--inverting object in a certain $\infty$--category (`initial $S$--inverting dg algebra up to coherent higher homotopy'), as opposed to just in the underlying homotopy category.
 We will now show that this higher homotopy coherence is, in fact, automatically satisfied.

-Recall that the derived mapping space between objects in a category with weak equivalences is (the homotopy type of) the space of morphisms in the Dwyer--Kan simplicial localisation \cite{dk:simploc}.
+Recall that the derived mapping space $\Map(X,Y)$ between objects $X$ and $Y$ in a category with weak equivalences is (the homotopy type of) the space of morphisms in the Dwyer--Kan simplicial localisation \cite{dk:simploc}.
 In particular, the set of connected components of the derived mapping space is the set of morphisms in the homotopy category.

-Recall \cite[Chapter 5]{hovey:modelcategories} that any model category $\mathcal{C}$ can be equipped with a right Quillen bifunctor $\mathcal{C}^\op\times \mathcal{C}\to\SSet$ whose total derived functor computes the derived mapping space.
-This derived functor preserves homotopy limits in the second argument and takes homotopy colimits to homotopy limits in the first argument.
+Recall also the notion of a homotopy epimorphism of \cite{muro}. \begin{definition} A morphism $f\co X \to Y$ in a model category is said to be a homotopy epimorphism if for any object $Z$, the induced morphism on (derived) mapping spaces

+gives an injection on connected components of the corresponding simplicial sets and an isomorphism on homotopy groups for any choice of a base point. \end{definition} \begin{proposition} For a dg algebra $A$, the localisation map $A\to L_S^{\dgalg}(A)$ is a homotopy epimorphism. \end{proposition} \begin{proof} The map $L_S^{\dgalg}(A)\to L_S^{\dgalg}(A)*^{\mathbb L}_AL_S^{\dgalg}(A)$ given by the inclusion of the right factor is the localisation of $L_S^{\dgalg}(A)$ by \autoref{lem:pushoutlemma}.
+Since the latter is already $S$--inverting, this map is a quasi-isomorphism.
+Now the claim follows from the characterisation of homotopy epimorphisms given in \cite[Proposition 2.1]{muro}. \end{proof}

 Let $A$ be a dg algebra and let $A'$ be a cofibrant replacement for $A$.
 For $X,Y\in\underalg{A'}$ we denote by $\textrm{Map}_{A}(X,Y)$ the derived mapping space from $X$ to $Y$ in the model category $\underalg{A'}$.
 This does not depend, up to weak equivalence, on the choice of cofibrant replacement for $A$.
 The set of connected components of $\textrm{Map}_A(X,Y)$ is the set of maps from $X$ to $Y$ in $\derunderalg{A}$.